 The community of Ballard welcomes jazz festival attendees for dining, shopping, music and mingling, including an increasing number of out-of-state tourists who have made the Ballard Jazz Festival a destination event.
 Even with it’s growing successes, the Ballard Jazz Festival’s main goal continues to be the celebration of this community and of the artists who live here.

-Discounts: Advance online purchase $13-$100.
-For the best deal on tickets, order tickets through the Ballard Jazz Festival website and pay no service charges.
+Discounts: Advance online purchase.
+Passes: $80-$110.
+Individual events: $13-$55.
+Jazz Walk: $35.
+For the best deal on tickets order directly on the Ballard Jazz Festival ticket page and pay no service charges.

 Volunteer: Volunteer at the festival to get an insider’s view of the event and enjoy some events for free.